youngking509/Notes-App/README.md

 ## <a name="nextsteps"></a>Project Next Steps
+* Redirect to a new view page.
-* Users can change the theme.
+* Users can add pictures to their notes
-* Users can leave comments on parks
+* Users can download their notes a pdf file
-* Park model will be nested in city model
-* Users will be able to login to edit or post

 ## <a name="deployment"></a>Deployed Link
 [Heroku](https://notes-app-king.herokuapp.com/)